LAW 601 — INTRODUCTION TO AMERICAN LAW

 Various aspects of criminal procedure and criminal justice administration.
 Constitutional limitations upon criminal justice practices.

-LAW 726 — INTRODUCTION TO SUBSTANTIVE CRIMINAL LAW
+LAW 726 — CRIMINAL LAW AND PROCEDURE

 Problems in defining what conduct should be subject to criminal penalties; the limitations of criminal law as a means for prevention and control of undesirable conduct.